 1. Ransomware on the Rise

-In 2023, ransomware attacks generated over $1 billion for cybercriminals, according to Chainalysis, while affected companies may lose about 7% of their market value, according to NovaRed.
-Besides the financial impact, the credibility of companies is also severely affected, harming mergers and acquisitions (M&A)
+In 2023, ransomware attacks generated over $1 billion for cybercriminals, according to Chainalysis, while affected companies could lose about 7% of their market value, according to NovaRed.
+In addition to the financial impact, companies' credibility is also severely affected, harming mergers and acquisitions (M&A).

 2. Accountability for Data Breaches

-With the increase in cyber attacks and data breaches, 62% of CISOs are concerned about their personal responsibility in the event of incidents, points to Check Point.
-"The participation of the CISO in the Board of Directors is essential to translate cyber risks into business metrics and share responsibilities", declares Sampaio.
-The construction of a safety culture is essential for alignment between departments and strategic decision-making
+With the increase in cyberattacks and data breaches, 62% of CISOs are concerned about their personal responsibility in case of incidents, according to Check Point.
+"The participation of the CISO in the Board of Directors is essential to translate cyber risks into business metrics and share responsibilities," declares Sampaio.
+Building a safety culture is essential for alignment between departments and strategic decision-making.

 3. Use of AI by Cybercrime

 The report highlights that cybercriminals are using unregulated AI tools to carry out attacks and steal financial resources.
-"Technology can be used for both defense and attack".
-Investing in information security and privacy is crucial to training and strengthening defense systems, says Sampaio.
-He recommends a gradual implementation of AI in cybersecurity, focusing on automating repetitive tasks to maximize team productivity
+"Technology can be used for both defense and attack.
+Investing in information security and privacy is crucial to train and strengthen defense systems," says Sampaio.
+He recommends a gradual implementation of AI in cybersecurity, focusing on automating repetitive tasks to maximize team productivity.

 The Challenge of Digital Resilience

-According to the World Economic Forum, 61% of organizations meet only the minimum requirements for digital resilience or not even that.
-"The budgetary issue is still a barrier to improving the digital maturity of security infrastructure in businesses", affirms Sampaio.
-In Brazil, only 37,5% of companies prioritize cybersecurity, according to a study by the consulting firm IDC
+According to the World Economic Forum, 61% of organizations meet only the minimum requirements for digital resilience or none at all.
+"The budget issue is still an obstacle to improving the digital maturity of security infrastructure in businesses," says Sampaio.
+In Brazil, only 37.5% of companies prioritize cybersecurity, according to a study by consulting firm IDC.

 To face these challenges, CISOs need to proactively identify emerging trends and develop more effective prevention and response plans.
-"Knowing the opponent", it will be possible to develop more effective prevention and response plans, in addition to defining metrics to be shared with the executive agenda, concludes Sampaio
+"Knowing the adversary will make it possible to develop more effective prevention and response plans, as well as to define metrics to be shared with the executive agenda," concludes Sampaio.